nst/STTwitter/README.md

 The application only interacts with `STTwitterAPI`.

-`STTwitterAPI` maps Objective-C methods with all documented Twitter API endpoints.
+`STTwitterAPI` maps Objective-C methods with all Twitter API endpoints.

 You can create your own convenience methods with fewer parameters.
-You can also use this generic methods directly:
+You can also use this generic method directly:

         - (id)fetchResource:(NSString *)resource
                  HTTPMethod:(NSString *)HTTPMethod